A Closer Look:

 - BS in technological entrepreneurship & management

-2. University of North Dakota : The University of North Dakota (UND) offers an online bachelor of science (BSE) in mechanical engineering.
+University of North Dakota : The University of North Dakota (UND) offers an online bachelor of science (BSE) in mechanical engineering.
 This 129 credit program comprises online coursework and on-campus labs.
-These in-person labs take place during the summer in Grand Forks, ND and typically last 5-14 days, depending on the number of class credits.
+These in-person labs take place during the summer in Grand Forks, ND and typically last five to 14 days, depending on the number of class credits.
 UND assists all students in finding lodging during these brief stays.
-This convenient online program has boasted employees of companies such as 3M, Boeing, and Intel among its students, who pursued their bachelor’s degrees while they continued working.
-U.S. News & World Report (2016) ranked UND among the top 100 public universities in the nation.
+This convenient online program has boasted employees of companies such as 3M, Boeing, and Intel among its students, who pursued their bachelor's degrees while they continued working.
+U.S. News & World Report (2020) ranked UND among the top 150 public universities in the nation and #181 best undergraduate engineering programs.

 Additional online bachelor's programs offered at UND: